Associate Professor of Chemical Engineering Practice

-- 1985, Masters, Chemical Engineering, University of California, Santa Barbara
+- 1988, Doctoral Degree, Chemical Engineering, University of California - Santa Barbara

-- 1988, PhD, Chemical Engineering, University of California, Santa Barbara
+- 1985, Master's Degree, Chemical Engineering, University of California - Santa Barbara

 After 28 years working in the chemicals and refining industry, I joined the University of Southern California as an Associate Professor of Engineering Practice in the Mork Family Department of Chemical Engineering and Material Science.